Take the kids to feed koi and visit the beautiful birds at the Free Flight Exotic Bird Sanctuary in Del Mar California.

-We have walked past this sanctuary before, and driven past it on numerous occasions and didn’t even realize it was there until I was specifically searching for things to do in that area recently.
+We have walked past this sanctuary before.
+We had even driven past on numerous occasions and didn’t realize it was there until I searched online for things to do in that area.

-This non-profit organization is not only an exotic bird sanctuary, who save and rehabilitate exotic birds, but it is a great place for bird lovers to learn more about these exotic birds.
-On occasion they will consider finding forever homes for some of the birds, while others are permanent residents.
+This non-profit organization is not only an exotic bird sanctuary, who save and rehabilitates exotic birds, but it is a great place for bird lovers to learn more about these exotic birds.
+On occasion, they will consider finding forever homes for some of the birds, while others are permanent residents.

-Some of the birds will talk to you, while others are a little grouchy, but the lovely lady who works there will tell you which ones you can feed and get near, this is especially important for little ones who may think that all of the birds are friendly.
+Some of the birds will talk to you, while others are a little grouchy.
+The lovely lady who works there will tell you which ones you can feed and get close to.
+This is especially important for little ones who may think all of the birds are friendly.

 Free Flight are open from 10am-4pm Monday through Sunday, except on Wednesday when they close at 2pm.